Troubleshooting Failed Requests Using Tracing in IIS 8.5

 </configuration>

-In this task, you will generate a failed request and view the resulting trace log.
-You already configured IIS to capture trace logs for http://localhost/*.asp` requests that fail with an HTTP response code of 404.2.
+This section helps you to generate a failed request and view the resulting trace log.
+You already configured IIS to capture trace logs for http://localhost/*.asp requests that fail with an HTTP response code of 404.2.
 Now verify that it works.

 1. Open a new Internet Explorer window.